panzerdp/dmitripavlutin.com/content/posts/2016-06-22-declare-function/index.md

 Inside `factorial()` a recursive call is being made using the variable that holds the function: `factorial(n - 1)`.
 Of course is possible to use a function expression and assign it to a regular variable, e.g. `var factorial = function(n) {...}`.
 But the function declaration `function factorial(n)` looks more compact (no need for `var` and `=`).

 An important property of the function declaration is its hoisting mechanism.
 It allows to use the function before declaration in the same scope.

-Hoisting is useful in many cases.
-For instance when first you like to see how the function is called in the head of a script, without reading the details about function implementation.
-The function implementation can be situated below in the file and you may not even scroll there.
+Hoisting is useful in some situations.
+For example, when you'd like to see how the function is called in the head of a script, without reading the details about function implementation.
+The function implementation can be located below in the file, so you may not even scroll there.

-You can read more details about function declaration hoisting [here](http://rainsoft.io/javascript-hoisting-in-details/#hoistingandfunctiondeclaration).
+You can read more details about function declaration hoisting [here](/javascript-hoisting-in-details/#5-function-declarations).

 ### 1.2 Difference from function expression